daudhiyaa/P1_Komnum_B9/README.md

 - clone the repo `git clone https://github.com/daudhiyaa/komnum.git`
 - open the terminal, then run
 - for .cpp file : `g++ fileName.cpp -o fileName`
-- for .py flie : `python3 fileName.py`
+- for .py file : `python3 fileName.py`

 ## 1. Bolzano Method
 also called as the `Half Interval method`, the `Divide method`, the `Bisection method`, or the `Binary Cutting method`.